 As the school year begins and we consider how to contribute to students’ success, this issue of the T-TAC Network News provides a reminder that relationships matter.
 Build positive and supportive relationships from the start of this school year with the following six resources.

 - Read more about the research linking positive relationships with student achievement in the article Teacher Student Relationships and Engagement: Conceptualizing, Measuring, and Improving the Capacity of Classroom Interactions.
-This article appeared in the Handbook of Research on Student Engagement and a free download is available.
+This article appeared in the Handbook of Research on Student Engagement.

 - Positive relationships between students and teachers impacts student engagement and behavior.
 The article, Build Strong Relationships & Establish Trust with Students, offers ideas for building relationships and establishing trust with students.